Leeroy Wilfred Kabs-Kanu

-Rev. Leeroy Wilfred Kabs Kanu, Esq. (born 7 March 1954), also known as Kabs Kanu or Kabs, is an American Christian Reverend, journalist, and newspaper publisher.
+Leeroy Wilfred Kabs Kanu (born 7 March 1954), also known as Kabs Kanu or Kabs, is an American Christian Reverend, journalist, and newspaper publisher.
 He is a former high school English teacher, school principal, and lecturer of Educational Psychology.
 Between 2009 and 2018, he served as Minister Plenipotentiary at the Permanent Mission of Sierra Leone to the United Nations and Coordinator of the African Union Committee of 10.
 He worked under the presidency of former President Dr. Ernest Bai Koroma of Sierra Leone.

 Kabs Kanu is also owner and the editor-in-chief of Cocorioko Newspaper, an American-based Sierra Leanean newspaper that is very supportive of the All People's Congress, Sierra Leone's main opposition party.

 Early life, family and education

-According to a Cocorioko Newspaper article, Rev. Leeroy Wilfred Kabs Kanu was born in Freetown, Sierra Leone.
-His father is the late Pa Lamina Kanu of the Loko people from Gbendembu, Sierra Leone and his mother, the late Mammie Yaebu Kanu, also a Loko from the same Chiefdom, was a stay at home mom who raised seven children.
-He has celebrated 40 years of marriage with Mrs. Tigidankay B. Kanu, a Director of nursing (long-term care facility), who is also a pastor and co-founder of Covenant Child World Ministry, their church in Somerset, New Jersey, the United States.
-They Have four children together and Kabs Kanu also has a daughter from a previous relationship.
+Leeroy Wilfred Kabs Kanu was born in Freetown, Sierra Leone.
+His father was Pa Lamina Kanu of the Loko people from Gbendembu, Sierra Leone and his mother, Mammie Yaebu Kanu, also a Loko from the same Chiefdom, was a stay at home mom who raised seven children.
+He has celebrated 40 years of marriage with Tigidankay B. Kanu, a Director of nursing (long-term care facility), who is also a pastor and co-founder of Covenant Child World Ministry, their church in Somerset, New Jersey, the United States.
+They have four children together and Kabs Kanu also has a daughter from a previous relationship.

 Kabs Kanu attended Christ the King College in Bo, Sierra Leone and graduated with a Bachelor of Arts degree in English, History, and Sociology at the University of Sierra Leone.
 He also holds a master's degree in Educational psychology, Special Education, a Theology degree from "Life Bible School" in Kakata, Liberia and he read law at the University of London.
 He also took a Clinical Pastoral Training course at the Robert Wood Johnson University Hospital's Pastoral Education Department where he qualified as a Clinical Pastor who ministers to and counsels patients.
 He served as "CPE Chaplain" in the hospital for two years, under the directorship of the late Dr. John De Velder.